cloudberrydb/cloudberrydb-site/docs/cbdb-vs-gp-features.md

 Cloudberry Database is 100% compatible with Greenplum, and provides all the Greenplum features you need.

 In addition, Cloudberry Database possesses some features that Greenplum currently lacks or does not support.
-More details are  below.
+More details are listed below.

 ## General features